-If you have any queries related to online payment please e-mail our school business manager: sbm@brindishemanor.lewisham.sch.uk
+If you have any queries related to online payment please ask at the school office.

-Schools are able to claim a Pupil Premium (over £1000) per child on free school meals to make sure each school's budget matches its community's needs.
+Schools are able to claim a Pupil Premium (between £1000 and £2000) per child on free school meals (or eligible for free school meals) to make sure each school's budget matches its community's needs.
 Families eligible for free school meals or Pupil Premium may also be offered reduced rates for extras such as clubs, educational visits and school journeys.

 If you think you may be entitled to free school meals, please make enquiries at the school office or look in the 'money matters' section of our website.
 You should apply even if your child is in years R, 1 and 2.

 You may prefer for your child to bring a packed lunch.
 We teach and encourage children to eat healthily and this is followed up in the dining hall.
 We ask that parents and carers support the school by providing healthy packed lunches.
 We ask that you don't send in sweets, chocolate, juice, fizzy drinks, glass bottles or cans.
 Children are encouraged to drink water only in school.